moviro-hub/GTFSRealtimes.jl/docs/src/api.md

 - `file::String`: Path to the GTFS Realtime protobuf file

 **Returns:**
-- `GTFSRealtimeFeed`: Parsed feed data with header, entities, and raw message
+- `GTFSRealtime`: Parsed feed data with header and entities

 **Examples:**
 ```julia